What Is Medicare Supplement Plan F?

-Plan F is only available to Medicare beneficiaries eligible to enroll in Original Medicare before January 1, 2020.
-Most beneficiaries have already enrolled in Part A and Part B in addition to the supplemental plan of their choice.
-Therefore, most beneficiaries enrolling in Medicare today are not eligible for Plan F and will not see rates for Plan F when requesting quotes online.
+Plan F is unfortunately only available to Medicare beneficiaries who were eligible to enroll in Original Medicare by December 31, 2019.
+Therefore, most beneficiaries enrolling in Medicare today are not eligible for Plan F and will not see rate options for Plan F when requesting quotes online.

 - 100% Medicare Part A coinsurance

 - Up to an additional 365 days of hospital care beyond Original Medicare benefits